Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi_noise/latest.md

 * `weirdness`
 * `depth`

-The first five inputs are based on perlin noise, and the sixth one is based on the depth below the surface.
+The first five inputs are based on perlin noise, and the sixth one is based on the depth relative to the surface.

+While these names in vanilla make some logical sense to how they place biomes (i.e. desert biomes generate where `temperature` is high and ocean biomes generate where `continentalness` is low), the names are arbitray; Nothing is stopping you from having a snowy biome that only generates when the input `temperature` is very high, for example.

+Each block in the world has the inputs stored.
+When the game goes to place biomes, the block will give the game its input values and the game will output the biome to be placed at that block.

 A dimension file has a list of biomes and their ideal inputs (known in the files as their "parameters"), which are a list of parameters and min/max values which are preferred.
 This is rather complex to explain, so we'll start with one input (one "dimension" of noise) and work our way up to the full six inputs (six "dimensions" of noise). here's an example with just two biomes, the Plains and the Forest: